toreau/perl-presizely/README.md

 ### Flipping

-Use the 'fh' and/or 'fv' parameter to flip the image horizontally and/or vertically, respectively.
+Use the `fh` and/or `fv` parameter to flip the image horizontally and/or vertically, respectively.

 ```
 http://127.0.0.1:3000/fh,fv/http://example.com/image.jpg